What’s the difference between the IELTS and CELPIP?

 I’ve heard the CELPIP test is easier than the IELTS.
 Is that true?

-We’ve coached thousands of students from around the world on how to get the band scores they need on their IELTS or CELPIP tests with proven results.
-What you’re about to read is our honest and detailed breakdown of both tests based on years of experience.
+Over the years, I’ve coached thousands of students from around the world on how to get the band scores they need on their IELTS or CELPIP tests with proven results.

 Now let’s be honest.
 The IELTS and CELPIP exams are challenging.
 But the good news is – getting the band scores of your dreams is not impossible.